angelzhangg/HHA504_assignment_nosql_dbs/report.md

 - For each of the three services (BigQuery, MongoDB Atlas, Redis Cloud), document your experience creating and working with the healthcare dataset:
   - Describe the setup process and any configuration steps.
   - Share your reflections on the interface and usability of each platform.

 All 3 services have their pros and cons.
 BigQuery offers a lot of other services so although BigQuery was pretty simple and easy to use, I think it was still more complicated then the other two services.
+MongoDB is pretty simple as well however I ran into a problem where I was unable to upload the data file so I was unable to query anything.
+Lastly, Redis Cloud is good for building real time data so Its another create tool that works similary as the other two.